Leonhard Stejneger: Legacy

 Stejneger is commemorated in the scientific names of 13 reptiles (ten species and three subspecies): Amphisbaena stejnegeri, Aspidoscelis tigris stejnegeri, Crotalus stejnegeri, Gloydius intermedius stejnegeri, Hemidactylus stejnegeri, Pseudoxenodon stejnegeri, Rhinotyphlops stejnegeri, Sceloporus stejnegeri, Sphaerodactylus cinereus stejnegeri, Takydromus stejnegeri, Trachemys stejnegeri, Trimeresurus stejnegeri, and Uta stansburiana stejnegeri.
-He is also commemorated in several bird species including Mellanitta stejnegeri and Saxicola stejnegeri.
+He is also commemorated in several bird species including Mellanitta stejnegeri and Saxicola stejnegeri, and his name is also in the English common names of a cetacean, Stejneger's beaked whale, and a bird, Stejneger's petrel.

 Selected bibliography

 For a complete list of all papers, see Wetmore (1945).
 Some of his major works include: